SCABIES

 • If you experience the symptoms described above or suspect that you have scabies, you should consult a doctor immediately.

-• To protect others from getting infected, ill persons should temporarily limit their contact with other people and, in particular, avoid direct skin contact.
-Patients are usually no longer contagious after applying external scabicides or 24 hours after taking tablets.
-Crusted scabies may require repeat treatment until patients are no longer contagious.
+• Sufferers are usually no longer contagious after completing an external treatment or 24 hours after taking tablets.
+Crusted scabies may often require repeat treatment until the affected persons are no longer contagious.
 Itching may persist for one to two weeks after the treatment.

 How can I protect myself?